 Required Licenses

-- Business License: A general business license from the local municipality is necessary to operate a business legally in the area.
+- Business License: A general business license is necessary to legally operate within the city or state, requiring registration with local authorities and payment of applicable fees.

 Insurance Requirements